zaydor/fantasy-score-predictor/README.md

 - Python 3.8.0
 - All packages in requirements.txt

+## Environment
+We used Ubuntu 18.04 and recommend similar.
+We expect most Linux distributions should "just work."
+This project should run on Windows since it is python based, but we did not test this and your mileage may vary.

 ## Recommendations
 We recommend creating a virtual environment with virtualenv to install the required packages.
 ```